nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Mark question**

 1. User requests to list questions
-2. AddressBook shows list of questions
+2. SETA shows list of questions
 3. User requests to mark a specific question as important
-4. AddressBook marks the question as important
+4. SETA marks the question as important

    Use case ends.